oaqa/FlexNeuART/scripts/data_convert/ir_datasets/README.md

 In the simplest case,
 no data processing is happening and the attribute/field is renamed.
 Another simple operation is concatenation of fields.

-Crucially, there are no "fall through" attributes.
+Crucially, there are no "fall through" attributes, which pass a pipeline stage without explicitly defined operation.
 If we need to pass some document attribute "as is", we need to use either a `copy` or `rename` processing component.